dyninc/dyn-python/docs/quickstart.rst

 In the event that an invalid API Key is provided to your :class:`MMSession` an :class:`~dyn.mm.errors.EmailKeyError` exception will be raised.

-If you were to pass an invalid argument to one of the provided MM objects, a :class:`~dyn.mm.errors.DynInvalidArgumentError` exception is raised.
+If you passed an invalid argument to one of the provided MM objects, a :class:`~dyn.mm.errors.DynInvalidArgumentError` exception is raised.

-The :class:`~dyn.mm.errors.DynInvalidArgumentError` should not be confused with the :class:`~dyn.mm.errors.EmailInvalidArgumentError` that is raised if a required field is not provided.
-This is an unlikely exception to get raised because the error would likely first be raised as a :class:`~dyn.mm.errors.DynInvalidArgumentError`.
-However, it is still a possible situation.
+The :class:`~dyn.mm.errors.DynInvalidArgumentError` should not be confused with the :class:`~dyn.mm.errors.EmailInvalidArgumentError`.
+The latter is raised if a required field is not provided.
+This is an unlikely exception to be raised as the error would likely be raised as :class:`~dyn.mm.errors.DynInvalidArgumentError`.
+However, it is still a possible scenario.

-Finally, the :class:`~dyn.mm.errors.EmailObjectError` will be raised if you attempt to create an object that already exists on the Dyn Email System.
+The :class:`~dyn.mm.errors.EmailObjectError` will be raised if you attempt to create an object that already exists on the Dyn MM system.

 All MM exceptions inherit from :class:`~dyn.mm.errors.EmailError`